neironus/100DaysOfPython/README.md

-    Bites 14 of PyBites - Generate a table of n sequences Bites 18 of PyBites - Find the most common word Bites 20 of PyBites - Write a context manager
+    Bites 14 of PyBites - Generate a table of n sequences Bites 18 of PyBites - Find the most common word Bites 20 of PyBites - Write a context manager Bites 23 of PyBites - Find words that are > 95% similar

 ## Useful links
 [http://nullege.com](http://nullege.com)